Software Alternatives, Accelerators & Startups

 • Searching through JSON logs locally

 I had 2 options on my mind: local ELK and lnav.
 I tried to google about how to quickly run ELK in Docker locally (I had no prior experience in setting ELK up), but haven't found good tutorials.
-I believe they exist, but I also was thinking about possible caveats. - Source: dev.to / about 1 year ago
+I believe they exist, but I also was thinking about possible caveats. - Source: dev.to / over 1 year ago

 • Show HN: Log collector that runs on a $4 VPS

 May be more widely applicable for personal servers: lnav, an advanced log file viewer for the terminal: https://lnav.org/ It uses SQLite internally but can parse log files in many formats on the fly.
-C++, BSD license, discussed 1 month ago: https://news.ycombinator.com/item?id=34243520. - Source: Hacker News / about 1 year ago
+C++, BSD license, discussed 1 month ago: https://news.ycombinator.com/item?id=34243520. - Source: Hacker News / over 1 year ago

 • Tools for "static" log analysis